-One of the most widespread beliefs is that a dog, regardless of what breed, is ready to remain out in the cold for hours.
-While this may be valid for certain breeds, most dogs need a touch of additional consideration to protect them and keep them sound and happy during the coldest months.
+One common misconception is that dogs, regardless of breed, can withstand hours in the cold.
+While this may be true for certain breeds, most dogs require extra care to ensure their well-being and happiness during the coldest months.

 Why do short-legged dogs get colder than other dogs?

 Short-legged dogs, such as Dachshunds, have a closer proximity to the ground compared to other breeds.
 As a result, they are more susceptible to the cold, not only from the air but also from the ground.

 Therefore, it is crucial to pay special attention to Dachshunds when they are outdoors in cold weather.
 Additionally, their long bodies provide a larger surface area, which further increases their vulnerability to the cold.